prisma/prisma1/content/01-Getting-Started/01-React/01-Apollo.md

 # React & Apollo Quickstart

 For this quickstart tutorial, we have prepared a [repository](https://github.com/graphcool-examples/react-graphql/tree/master/quickstart-with-apollo) that contains the full React code for the Instagram clone.
-All you need to do is create the Graphcool project that will expose the GraphQL API and connect it to the React application.
+All you need to do is create the Graphcool project that will expose the GraphQL API and connect it with the React application.
 Let's get started!

 <Instruction>